We are a young and vibrant company with a huge enthusiasm for sea kayaking, adventure and Scotland's epic coastline.

 As a guide for Arisaig sea kayak centre you'll work as part of a small and friendly team and help to deliver enjoyable and rewarding sea kayaking journeys for our clients.
 You'll get to explore some epic coastline, meet like minded people and enjoy the reward of helping others discover the joy of sea kayaking.

-Freelance Sea Kayak Guides to guide individual trips or complete blocks of work.
+Freelance Sea Kayak Guides to guide individual trips or complete blocks of work during the 2022 season and beyond.

 Arisaig sea kayak centre is a small business based in Arisaig village in the heart of Scotland’s West coast.
 We run a range of sea kayak journeys along some of the most stunning coastline in the world.
 We are a young and vibrant company with a huge enthusiasm for sea kayaking, adventure and Scotland.
 The business has enjoyed rapid growth and now runs a range of trips throughout Scotland.
 Arisaig sea kayak centre is owned and run by Mike Martin.

 The driving force of Arisaig sea kayak centre is a strong connection to Scotland’s coast and seas and a love of sea kayaking.
 We thrive on exploring this coastline, finding ourselves transformed by the magic of paddling a kayak or living in wild places.
 Sharing these transformational experiences with our clients is at the core of what we do - simply letting the magic of the experience of sea kayaking shine through in how we present our trips and how we guide our trips.
 To the clients we aim to be relaxed but professional and easy-going but strong leaders, creating a sense of inclusion, care and friendliness whilst also keeping control and safety within our grasp.

 Our easy to use and inspiring website, diverse range of trips, high quality equipment and most importantly our knowledgeable, friendly and enthusiastic guiding team are the core of our success.
 Attention to detail in our work, knowledge of our sport and coastline and exceptional levels of customer care are all fundamental to our success and can be demonstrated by all those who belong to Arisaig sea kayak centre’s professional team.